 A new ‘non-traditional’ steakhouse, Union Common, opened summer 2014 next to Two Boots Pizza.
 The 125-seat steakhouse focuses on shared plates including bar snacks, fresh seafood and aged steaks paired with an extensive wine and whiskey list.
 The name Union Common stems from the idea of friends and family coming together, breaking bread and enjoying a memorable evening.

 Located in historic former residence at the corner of 17th Avenue South and Division Street in Midtown, The Patterson House offers a vibe and drink menu that suggests a throwback to the pre-Prohibition era when tempting cocktails and stimulating conversation highlighted a cosmopolitan American nightlife.
 That drink menu features more than 50 different cocktail recipes, 30 original and 20 classic offerings that remain beloved.
-Located above their speakeasy cocktail bar, the 30-seat restaurant The Catbird Seat features an ever-changing seven-course menu of seasonally inspired dishes, prepared by acclaimed chefs Josh Habiger and Erik Anderson.
-Together, they cook in a U-shaped kitchen surrounded by countertop seating, giving patrons the opportunity to observe and interact with the chefs as their food is prepared.
+Located above their speakeasy cocktail bar, the 30-seat restaurant The Catbird Seat features an ever-changing seven-course menu of seasonally inspired dishes cooked in a U-shaped kitchen surrounded by countertop seating, giving patrons the opportunity to observe and interact with the chef as their food is prepared.